saidwivedi/TokenHMR/README.md

 └── ...
 ```
 ### Training
 After training the tokenizer, we can train TokenHMR.
 If you want to skip the tokenization training, you can directly use the pretrained model provided in the checkpoint.
-With 4DHumans pretrained backbone, it training takes around 4 days on 4 A100 Nvidia GPUs.
+With 4DHumans pretrained backbone (download model from official [repo](https://github.com/shubham-goel/4D-Humans)), it training takes around 4 days on 4 A100 Nvidia GPUs.
 If you want to change any default settings, please update `tokenhmr/lib/configs_hydra/experiment/tokenhmr_release.yaml`.
 ```shell
 python tokenhmr/train.py datasets=mix_all experiment=tokenhmr_release
 ```

 ### Evaluation
-To evaluate the model on 3DPW and EMDB, run this
+To evaluate the original model (used in the paper) on 3DPW and EMDB from [here](https://download.is.tue.mpg.de/download.php?domain=tokenhmr&sfile=tokenhmr_model.zip).
+Then run this

 ```shell
 python tokenhmr/eval.py  \